ReallySecureShell/Simple_Encryption_Setup/README.md

 fi
 ```

-Take note of the `_uuid_of_efi_part` variable.
-This is used to determine if GRUB will be installed for EFI or DOS as well as mounting the EFI partition by its UUID.
+The `_uuid_of_efi_part` variable is used to determine if GRUB will be installed for EFI or DOS as well as mounting the EFI partition by its UUID.

 ### Encrypting the Drive